s5y-ux/Seagull/README.md

 # Seagull
-Repo to the official Seagull Website
+Repo to the official Comapny Website